Skip to main content

 Portal UI

-You can register agents and resources through the LumoAuth Tenant Portal UI at /t/{tenantSlug}/portal/aauth/agents or via the API.
+You can register agents and resources through the Organization Portal at /orgs/{orgId}/portal/aauth/agents, or via the API.

-For none or authenticated level access when no user interaction is needed:
+For none or authenticated level access, no user interaction is needed:

 Content-Type: application/json